Guided Meta-Policy Search: Experimental Evaluation

-Deep reinforcement learning methods have the potential to acquire policies that produce actions based simply on visual input, without access to the underlying state of the system~\cite{lange2012autonomous,mnih2015human,finn2017deep}.
-However, vision based policies that can quickly adapt to new tasks using meta-reinforcement learning have proven to be challenging because of the difficulty of optimizing the meta-objective with policy gradient algorithms.
-These algorithms often have extremely high variance which makes learning from visual inputs challenging.
-On the other hand, visual imitation learning algorithms and RL algorithms that leverage supervised learning have been far more successful~\cite{levine2016end,nvidia,giusti2016machine, zhang2017query}, which can largely be attributed to the stability of supervised learning as compared with reinforcement learning.

-We evaluate GMPS with visual observations under the assumption that we have access to visual demonstrations for the tasks being meta-trained on.
+\textbf{Vision Based Tasks.~} Deep RL methods have the potential to acquire policies that produce actions based simply on visual input~\citep{lange2012autonomous,mnih2015human,finn2017deep}.
+However, vision based policies that can quickly adapt to new tasks using meta-reinforcement learning have proven to be challenging because of the difficulty of optimizing the meta-objective with extremely high variance policy gradient algorithms.
+On the other hand, visual imitation learning algorithms and RL algorithms that leverage supervised learning have been far more successful~\citep{levine2016end,nvidia,giusti2016machine, zhang2017query},due to stability of supervised learning compared with RL.
+We evaluate GMPS with visual observations under the assumption that we have access to visual demonstrations for the meta-training tasks.
 Given these demonstrations, we directly train vision-based policies using GMPS with RL in the inner loop and imitation in the outer loop.
 To best leverage the added stability provided by imitation learning, we meta-optimize the entire policy (both fully connected and convolutional layers), but we only adapt the fully connected layers in the inner loop.
 This enables us to get the benefits of fast adaptation while retaining the stability of meta-imitation.

-As we see in Figure~\ref{fig:sparsereward}, learning vision based policies with GMPS is more stable and achieves higher reward than using meta-learning algorithms such as MAML.
-Additionally, we find that both GMPS and MAML are able to achieve better performance than a single policy trained with reinforcement learning across all the training tasks, indicating that the policy is indeed adapting to different goal positions rather than learning behavior that averages across the tasks.
-Also in Figure~\ref{fig:valAdaptation}, we find that GMPS does better than MultiTask Imitation for adaptation to validation tasks, just as in the sparse reward case.
+As seen in Fig.~\ref{fig:sparsereward}, learning vision based policies with GMPS is more stable and achieves higher reward than using meta-learning algorithms such as MAML.
+Additionally, we find that both GMPS and MAML are able to achieve better performance than a single policy trained with reinforcement learning across all the training tasks.
+In Fig.~\ref{fig:valAdaptation}, we see that GMPS outperforms MultiTask Imitation for adaptation to validation tasks, just as in the sparse reward case.